Our address is:

 Glasgow Women’s Library

+The main space in our new premises is wheelchair accessible.
+However, some events take place upstairs – please contact us from more information.
 If you need help accessing the library, please telephone ahead and we will be very happy to offer you assistance.

 Getting to us by bus